Skip to main content

 The Anti-Deficiency Protection for Homeowners

 Arizona provides significant protection for residential borrowers.
-If the trust property is two and a half acres or less and is used as a single one-family or two-family dwelling, the lender cannot pursue a deficiency judgment after a trustee sale.
+If the real estate is two and a half acres or less and is used as a single one-family or single two-family dwelling, the lender cannot pursue a deficiency judgment after a trustee sale.
 The sale price, no matter how low, is treated as full payment.

 If trust property of two and one-half acres or less which is limited to and utilized for either a single one-family or a single two-family dwelling is sold pursuant to the trustee's power of sale, no action may be maintained to recover any difference between the amount obtained by sale and the amount of the indebtedness and any interest, costs and expenses.